 Whatever kind of relationship you are looking for, NWSC is careful to match intended parents and surrogates who have similar goals and expectations.

 The West Coast and Colorado are uniquely welcoming and progressive regions of the United States.
 Many of our surrogates are eager to work with LGBT couples or individuals, and wish to help you grow your family.
-A large percentage of our intended parents are gay.
+In 2018, approx. 65% of our intended parents were gay.

 While some surrogacy agencies accept intended parents who are medically able to experience pregnancy, NWSC works only with intended parents who are physically unable to carry a pregnancy.